Smoking: Not Just Harmful to Your Lungs and Heart

 - Premature skin aging from reduced blood flow and vitamins

-- Increased risk for gum disease
+- Increased risk for gum and tooth disease

 Increased risk for cloudy lens in the eye, called cataract, a leading cause of blindness